 - A small scar is visible from the undersurface of the nose.

 - The nose typically swells more because it is a more invasive procedure than closed rhinoplasty.
-Nose job recovery is also a little slower for the same reason.
+Rhinoplasty recovery is also a little slower for the same reason.

 - Your physician has an easier time stitching, and the stitches are both inside and outside.
 The inner stitches are absorbed; the outer stitches will need to be removed a week or so after surgery.